openstack/neutron/doc/source/stadium/sub_project_guidelines.rst

 Only members of the `neutron-release
 <https://review.openstack.org/#/admin/groups/150,members>`_ gerrit group can do
+the following release related tasks:

+* Make releases
+* Create stable branches
+* Make stable branches end of life

-releases.
-The same group can create stable branches.
-Make sure you talk to a member of neutron-release to perform your release.
+Make sure you talk to a member of neutron-release to perform these tasks.

+Follow the process found `here <http://docs.openstack.org/developer/neutron/policies/bugs.html#plugin-and-driver-repositories>`_ for creating a bug for your request.

 To release a sub-project, follow the following steps:

-* First, follow the process found `here <http://docs.openstack.org/developer/neutron/policies/bugs.html#plugin-and-driver-repositories>`_ for creating a bug for your release and/or stable branch creation.
 * For projects which have not moved to post-versioning, we need to push an alpha tag to avoid pbr complaining.
 A member of the neutron-release group will handle this.